Detailed information on the CKB resource and the Data Access Policy and Procedures are provided elsewhere on this website.

 Can I save, print or download my application?

-No. However the Data Request and Researcher Registration forms are available as a Microsoft Word documents for those wishing to work on the application offline.
+Yes.
+A save function has now been added to the system.
+The Data Request and Researcher Registration forms are available as a Microsoft Word documents for those wishing to work on the application offline.
 All submitted applications are available by selecting “Previous Requests” under the “Data Requests” section of the Data Access System.